paweljakubas/j-random-matrices/README.md

 For J experts it will be rather very far from what they would write down, maybe not interesting at all, but for beginning J programmers, like myself, presumably the proof that this array language, as in the current form, is very useful, powerful and intellectually attractive.
-I attach a number of examples, along with the solutions, as a documentation of my hacking, also for anyone that would be eager to learn through reading.
+I attach a number of examples, along with the solutions, as a documentation of my hacking, also for anyone that would be eager to learn through doing.
 I strongly believe in correctness of Richard Feynman's famous quote:
 *It's the way I study - to understand something by trying to work it out or, in other words, to understand something by creating it.*